Corymbia nesophila

-Corymbia nesophila, commonly known as the Melville Island bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia nesophila, commonly known as Melville Island bloodwood, is a species of tree that is endemic to northern Australia.
 It has rough, tessellated bark on the trunk and branches, lance-shaped or curved adult leaves, flower buds in groups of seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymbia nesophila is a tree that typically grows to a height of 7 to 30 m and forms a lignotuber.
 It has rough, fibrous, greyish brown, tessellated to crumbly bark on the trunk and branches.
 Young plants and coppice regrowth have dull green leaves that are paler on the lower surface, mostly heart-shaped to egg-shaped, 48-125 mm long and 23-80 mm wide and petiolate.
 Adult leaves are glossy green, slightly paler on the lower surface, lance-shaped to curved, 73-210 mm long and 7-28 mm wide, tapering to a petiole 9-23 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-17 mm long, each branch of the peduncle with seven buds on pedicels 3-11 mm long.
 Mature buds are oval to pear-shaped, 5-7 mm long and 3-5 mm wide with a conical to rounded operculum with a small point in the centre.
 Flowering occurs between May and August and the flowers are creamy white.
 The fruit is an urn-shaped capsule with thin walls and the valves enclosed in the fruit.